Current Alaska Mortgage and Refinance Rates

 Refinance rates in Alaska

-• FHA refinances, which are insured by the Federal Housing Administration (FHA), typically come with lower rates than conventional loans.
+- FHA refinances, which are insured by the Federal Housing Administration (FHA), typically come with lower FHA rates than conventional loans.

-• VA refinances are backed by the U.S. Department of Veterans Affairs (VA) and offer competitive interest rates and flexible terms to qualified military borrowers.
+- VA refinances are backed by the U.S. Department of Veterans Affairs (VA) and offer competitive VA interest rates and flexible terms to military borrowers eligible for a VA loan.

 See whether refinancing makes sense for you using our mortgage refinance calculator.